jessepav/libgdx-wiki-old/Starter-classes-&-configuration.md

    }

    // 4.
-Create a Class that extends AndroidFragmentApplication which is the Fragment implementation for Libgdx. private class GameFragment extends AndroidFragmentApplication {
+Create a Class that extends AndroidFragmentApplication which is the Fragment implementation for Libgdx. public static class GameFragment extends AndroidFragmentApplication {
       // 5.
 Add the initializeForView() code in the Fragment's onCreateView method.
       @Override